Client Education Library

 by Sylvalyn Hammond, DVM

 Reviewed by Brittany Kleszynski, DVM.
-Updated on 10/04/2023
+Updated on 04/21/2025

-Woman with dachshund at veterinarian
+Woman with Dachshund at veterinarian

 Skip To

-Finding a lump or bump on your dog is likely to trigger a wave of fear and anxiety, especially if it suddenly sprouts out of nowhere.
-More often than not, our minds immediately jump to the worst scenario: my dog has cancer.
+Finding a lump or bump on your dog can trigger a wave of fear and anxiety, especially if it suddenly sprouts out of nowhere.
+More often than not, our minds immediately jump to the worst case scenario: my dog has cancer.
+Fortunately, less than half of lumps on dogs are cancerous (malignant) and most are treatable.
+In fact, lumps on or below the skin are the most common masses reported in dogs, representing roughly one-third of all tumors (both non-cancerous and cancerous).

 First Things First: Don’t Panic

-Types of Lumps on Dogs
+13 Types of Lumps on Dogs

 lump on dog skin